MaxwellBo/A-tour-of-Scala/README.md

 - `Kleisli/ReaderT`
 - `Free`

-It is _not_ an attempt to teach functional programming from the ground up^ - rather an attempt to teach developers who might need to briefly contribute to Scala production codebases _just_ enough to get by.
+It is _not_ an attempt to teach functional programming from the ground up^^ - rather an attempt to teach developers who might need to briefly contribute to Scala production codebases _just_ enough to get by.
 It's also designed to be a useful as a 1-on-1 teaching tool, allowing the quick creation of copy-pastable example code, with little indirection for maximal `Go to definition`-ability.

-^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/) or the [QFPL Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

-^^ I've had to make some things simpler at the cost of expressiveness.
+^ I've had to make some things simpler at the cost of expressiveness.
 An example includes `Monad` not extending `Functor`, but requiring `Functor` as a `implicit def`.
 This isn't the "correct" way to do things.

+^^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/) or the [QFPL Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

 ## Contributing